 With regards to unstructured data, MapReduce Hadoop has the fundamental flexibility to handle unstructured data regardless of the data source or native format.
 Additionally, disparate types of data stored on unrelated systems can all be deposited in the Hadoop cluster without the need to predetermine how the data will be queried.

-Developed in 2009 in UC Berkeley’s AMPLab and open sourced in 2010, Apache Spark, unlike MapReduce, is all about performing sophisticated analytics at lightning fast speed.
+Developed in 2009 in UC Berkeley’s AMPLab and open-sourced in 2010, Apache Spark, unlike MapReduce, is all about performing sophisticated analytics at a lightning-fast speed.
 According to stats on Apache.org, Spark can “run programs up to 100 times faster than Hadoop MapReduce in memory, or 10 times faster on disk.”

 Unlike MapReduce, Spark is designed for advanced, real-time analytics and has the framework and tools to deliver when shorter time-to-insight is critical.
 Included in Spark’s integrated framework are the Machine Learning Library (MLlib), the graph engine GraphX, the Spark Streaming analytics engine, and the real-time analytics tool, Shark.
 With this all-in-one platform, Spark is said to deliver greater consistency in product results across various types of analysis.